 We support our dangerous good professionals in many different ways including:

-informing: via emails, a quarterly newsletter and making available materials from past events to members
+- informing: via emails, a quarterly newsletter and making available materials from past events to members

-listening: finding out what members want to know and what they want from the Association though our online surveys
+- listening: finding out what members want to know and what they want from the Association though our online surveys

-meeting: through our series of professionally run events such as no-charge AGM and lectures event, information seminars and webinars
+- meeting: through our series of professionally run events such as no-charge AGM and lectures event, information seminars and webinars

-discussing: though our very successful online “forum” which boasts over 3,000 members
+- discussing: though our very successful online “forum” which boasts over 3,000 members

-networking: our events are the ideal place to interact with fellow dangerous goods professionals
+- networking: our events are the ideal place to interact with fellow dangerous goods professionals

-representing: we represent our members at UK Government stakeholder groups (DfT, MCA and CAA) and are the UK member of EASA (European Association of [national association] dangerous goods Safety Advisers)
+- representing: we represent our members at UK Government stakeholder groups (DfT, MCA and CAA) and are the UK member of EASA (European Association of [national association] dangerous goods Safety Advisers)

-Social Media: we run Twitter and Facebook pages as well as our LinkedIn discussion forum.
+- Social Media: we run Twitter and Facebook pages as well as our LinkedIn discussion forum

 The safety of many depends on the strength of the supply chain.
 Dangerous Goods surround us everyday, everywhere.
 Be a strong link, and apply the IATA Dangerous Goods Regulations.

 The IATA DGR is THE trusted source to help you prepare and document dangerous shipments.
-Recognized by the world’s airlines for almost 60 years, the DGR is the most complete, up-to-date, and user-friendly reference in the industry.
+Recognised by the world’s airlines for almost 60 years, the DGR is the most complete, up-to-date, and user-friendly reference in the industry.

 So next time you prepare, process, accept or handle a dangerous goods shipment, please STOP, THINK, CHECK…. and ensure you have applied the IATA DGR.
 For all IATA publications relating to dangerous goods, visit the Labeline web site.